 |St. Lucia Folk Research Centre||Museum||5.6||S||Saint Lucia|

 Pigeon Point Beach is in the Rodney Bay area, so touring the city could be a fun side-trip after visiting the beach.
-Rodney Bay is the closest city and is an area with plenty to do, but yet isn't overcrowded.
-From the shore, Rodney Bay is not far away, roughly a mile and a half (three kilometers).
+Rodney Bay is nearby and is in an area with plenty of worthwhile sites, while still remaining less developed and congested as some other places.
+From Pigeon Point Beach, Rodney Bay is a quick trip away, roughly a mile and a half (three kilometers).

 |The Landings St Lucia||0.5 mi.||ESE||Hotel|